Ria de Vigo (Rias Baixas)

 Location of La Pintoresca

 Great Things to Do Near La Pintoresca

-The Morrazo peninsular not only has a beautiful coastal landscape but has several hiking routes through the hills to viewpoints offering amazing views over the rias.
+The Morrazo peninsula not only has a beautiful coastal landscape but has several hiking routes through the hills to viewpoints offering amazing views over the Rias.

 Interested in nautical history?
 Visit the Masso Maritime Museum in Bueu...